 The Carrera GT's roots can be firmly traced back to its predecessors, the 911 GT1 and LMP1-98 racing cars.
-In 1998 Porsche planned on a new Le Mans prototype for 1999.
-The car was initially intended to use a turbocharged flat-6, but was later redesigned to use a new V10 engine, pushing the project back to planned completion in 2000.
-The V10 was a unit secretly built by Porsche for the Footwork Formula One team in 1992 but had been shelved.
-The engine was resurrected for the Le Mans prototype and increased in size to 5.7 litres.
+In 1998, Porsche planned on a new Le Mans prototype for 1999.
+The car was initially intended to use a turbocharged flat six-cylinder engine, but was later redesigned to use a new V-10 engine, pushing the project back to planned completion in 2000.
+The V-10 was a unit secretly built by Porsche for the Footwork Formula One team in 1992 but had been shelved.
+The engine was resurrected for the Le Mans prototype and increased in size to 5.7-litres.
 Unfortunately, the project was cancelled after two days of testing for the first car, in mid-1999, mostly due to Porsche's wish to build the Cayenne SUV with involvement from Volkswagen and Audi, thus requiring engineering expertise to be pulled from the motorsports division.
 It was also speculated that VW-Audi chairman Ferdinand Piëch wanted Audi's new Le Mans Prototype, the Audi R8 not to face competition from Porsche in 2004.

 Hints pointing to the cars stillborn Le Mans routes are abundant throughout the car.
 Attached to this gearbox is a Beechwood gear knob which pays homage to the wooden gear knob used in the Porsche 917 Le Mans racers.
 In typical Porsche fashion, the ignition is to the left of the steering wheel.
 This placement dates back to the early days of Le Mans racing when drivers were required to make a running start, hop into their cars, start them and begin the race.
 The placement of the ignition enabled the driver to start the car with his left hand and put it in gear with his right.

-This example would remain with its first owner until earlier this year when it was purchased from Germany.
+This example would remain with its first owner until 2020 when it was purchased from Germany and subsequently acquired by the current owner last year.
 The car was returned to Stuttgart prior delivery to receive its due major, engine-out service.
 At this time it was refinished in Dark Blue metallic.
 The car was stripped to a rolling chassis with all body panels painted off the car together.
 With the panels repainted, the car was reassembled.

 The DK™ Logo and DK Engineering™ are registered trade marks of D.K.
 Engineering (Holdings) Limited